 However, you’ll find that this quickly begins to drain you.

-The better approach is to focus on what you can have the most impact on but what also has the most impact on you.
+The better approach is to focus on what you can have the most impact on but what also has the most impact on you, when it comes to dealing with stress at work.

 Narrow your focus at work, and while you do, don’t sweat the small stuff.
 Most things that happen, most issues, most conflict, and most challenges are ultimately not that big of a deal.